How to File LLC Taxes in Washington? (Step by Step Guide)

 10. Charitable Contributions

-If your LLC makes charitable contributions to qualified organizations, these donations can be deductible.
+Donations your LLC makes to qualified organizations can be deducted.

 Related Articles: